Grokzen/pykwalify/README.md

-# How to run tests
+# How to test

 Install test requirements with

 ```
-pip install -r dev-requirements.txt
+$ pip install -r dev-requirements.txt
 ```

-Run tests with with the current python version
+Run tests with

 ```
-py.test
+$ py.test
 ```

-or if you want to test against all python versions run
+or if you want to test against all python versions and pep8

 ```
-tox
+$ tox
 ```